ServiceNow/geo-bench/README.md

 A set of climate change tasks to benchmark self-supervised learning algorithms.

-# Contributing
+## Contributing

 We welcome your contributions!
 Please find instructions on how to contribute below.

-## Pre-commit hooks
+### Pre-commit hooks

 In order to ensure code quality, we provide a set of pre-commit hooks that can be run before comitting.
 These hooks are a bunch of checks that will be run before each commit.
 To install them, simply `pip install pre-commit` and run `pre-commit install` in your local copy of the repository.

-# Instructions
+## Getting Started

-## Downloading and Converting Datasets
+### Downloading and Converting Datasets

-Read these [instructions](https://github.com/ElementAI/climate-change-benchmark/tree/main/ccb/dataset_converters) for adding a new dataset or downloading & processing an existing dataset.
+Read these [instructions](https://github.com/ElementAI/climate-change-benchmark/tree/main/ccb/dataset_converters#readme) for adding a new dataset or downloading & processing an existing dataset.